As an Amazon Associate I earn from qualifying purchases.

 That’s why this recipe came as such a surprise.
 It’s honestly the best shrimp dish I’ve ever had.
 The curry and coconut milk meld together in a tantalizing broth that will calm and soothe you all the way down.
 And oh ya, then there’s the yummy shrimp!
 In fact, I almost forgot I was eating green beans too!

-- 1 pound fresh green beans (not frozen)
+- 1 lb. fresh green beans (not frozen)

-- Combine all ingredients in a large pot or pan, cover and bring to a boil.
+- Combine all ingredients, except the cornstarch, in a large pot or pan, cover and bring to a boil.

 - Once you have a nice rolling boil, remove the lid and continue to cook over medium to medium-high heat.